eecs298/eecs298.github.io/docs/lab2.md

 ## Task
 For this lab, you will play the role of an IT intern at MyHealth, a large new hospital in Ann Arbor.
-The company is currently onboarding ten prestigious new medical doctors from out-of-state, and you have been asked to write a Python program to make generating their new employee information simpler.
+The company recently hired and is currently onboarding ten prestigious surgeons from out-of-state, and you have been asked to write a Python program to automate generating the new doctors' employee information.

 For each doctor, you will need to generate a random 6-digit personal identification number (PID), as well as a company email.
 Each company email should adhere to the following format: first 4 digits of first name + first 4 digits of last name + last 2 digits of PID + @myhealth.org.